OPTOMETRY MALPRACTICE INDIANA

 WHAT IT IS

-- A failure by a professional to meet the medical standard of care
+A failure by an optometrist to meet the accepted standard of care

-- An injury that results from that negligence
+An injury or harm that results directly from that failure

 WHAT IT LOOKS LIKE